-The Naschmarkt in Vienna is a landmark of Vienna history, and our best deli, food and flea market.
-My Viennese mother hunts there for the best food and vintage things every Saturday.
-Access our free insider guide to the more than 100 vintage and food stalls, bars and restaurants.
+While the Naschmarkt in Vienna is a historic landmark it’s also our best fresh food and flea market.
+My Viennese mum hunts there for the best food and vintage things every Saturday.
+As a result, we are sharing our free insider guide to the more than 100 vintage and food stalls, bars and restaurants.

-Apart from selling all types of regional Austrian food, the Naschmarkt is also Vienna's window to the Balkan.
-Turkish butchers sell next to Polish sweet shops and Austrian farmers, while Mediterranean and Asian restaurants and snackbars mingle with Viennese cafés one row further.
-The upper section, further towards the Wiental, is dedicated to a flea market which takes place every Saturday.
+The Naschmarkt in Vienna is its window to the Balkan, apart from selling regional Austrian food.
+Unlike in most other Austrian cities, you can see Turkish butchers selling next to Polish sweet shops and Austrian farmers.
+Mediterranean and Asian restaurants and snackbars mingle with Viennese cafés.
+The upper section is dedicated to a flea market.
+It takes place every Saturday.

-The Naschmarkt dates back to the 16th century, reflecting 500 years of popular Vienna history.
+Dating back to the 16th century the Naschmarkt tells you 500 years of popular Vienna history.
 Many of its current stalls are from the 1920s.

 Austrian Food and Regional Produce

-Naschmarkt in Vienna.
-My mother, a passionate cook and street market addict, visits the Naschmarkt in Vienna every Saturday.
-Here is our shopping guide for travellers.
-It focuses on the best regional produce and local food brands.
-Be aware, though, that most of the food sold is more expensive than at an average supermarket.
+My mother, a passionate cook and street market addict, visits the Naschmarkt every Saturday.
+So, here is our shopping guide for travellers which focuses on the best regional produce and local food brands.
+Be aware that most of the food sold is more expensive than at an average supermarket.